 An early morning desert sunrise with Falcon Force and their birds of prey.

-Meet Falcon Force, a team of raptors lead by Vahe’ Alaverdian who provide traditional falconry methods to control nuisance birds at vineyards, crop fields, airports, and landfills.
+Falcon Force is a team of raptors lead by Vahe’ Alaverdian, who provides traditional falconry methods to control nuisance birds at vineyards, crop fields, airports, and landfills.
 Vahe’ is a Master falconer with 30 years of experience handling and training birds of prey.

 Everyone thought the falcons were kept in separate cages but this is how they actually transport them, in the back of the truck, uncaged with their blinders on.